JetBrains/godot-support/gdscript/documentation/trait.md

 ### Whole explanation:

-First you have to define Trait files - their names must end with "trait" work (case-insensitive)
+First you have to define Trait files - their names must end with "trait" word (caseinsensitive)
 ![](../screens/trait/file.png)

 Define what ever code you want inside.
 Then to apply it into any of your scripts, use Alt+Insert shortcut